kenyounot123/flight-booker/README.md

 ## DISCLAIMER
 * This app only works for certain dates and certain flights because of how I seeded the database
-* Working flights are SFO to NYC , BOS to HNL, HNL to LAX
+* Working flights are SFO to NYC, BOS to HNL, HNL to LAX
-* Working dates respectively are, Nov 9, Nov 10, Nov 10, Nov 10
+* Working dates respectively are, Nov 9, Nov 10, Nov 10, and Nov 10

 ## Things I would add
-* When I come back to this project I would like to add proper formatting of views with css
+* When I come back to this project I would like to add proper formatting of views with CSS
 * Refactor code for better readability
 * Refactor code for seeding the database better